Eleonore Pameijer

-Eleonore Pameijer (born 1960) is a Dutch musician who studied flute with Koos Verheul at the Conservatorium van Amsterdam, where she received her solo diploma cum laude.
-She continued her studies with Abbie de Quant (Utrecht, the Netherlands) and with Sue Ann Kahn at Bennington College (Vermont, U.S.A.), also following master classes with Julius Baker, Samuel Baron and the legendary French flutist Marcel Moyse.
+Eleonore Pameijer (born 1960) is a Dutch flute player.

+She studied with Koos Verheul at the Conservatorium van Amsterdam, where she received her solo diploma cum laude.
+She continued her studies with Abbie de Quant (Utrecht, the Netherlands) and with Sue Ann Kahn at Bennington College (Vermont, U.S.A.), also following master classes with Julius Baker, Samuel Baron and French flutist Marcel Moyse.
 After returning to Europe, she studied with Severino Gazzelloni at the Academia Chigiana (Italy).
 She followed special courses for Baroque Music with Jos van Immerseel, Bart Kuyken and Ton Koopman.

-Pameijer gave her debut recital in the Amsterdam Concertgebouw and was prize winner of the Frank Martin competition.
+Pameijer gave her debut recital in the Amsterdam Concertgebouw and was a prize winner of the Frank Martin competition.
 In 1985, she became principal flutist of the ASKO/Schönberg-ensemble, a 20th-century music ensembles in Europe.

-Pameijer has performed as soloist with many orchestras and ensembles led by conductors such as David Porcelijn, Arthuro Tamayo, Richard Dufallo, Ton Koopman, Oliver Knussen, Jaap van Zweden, Kenneth Montgomery, Ingo Metzmacher, Peter Eötvös, Philippe Entremont and Alexander Vedernikov.
-She has also given recitals with chamber music featuring composers such as Bach, Telemann, Mozart, Beethoven, Debussy, Steven Mackey and Isang Yun.
+Pameijer has performed as soloist with various orchestras and ensembles.
+She has worked with conductors David Porcelijn, Arthuro Tamayo, Richard Dufallo, Ton Koopman, Oliver Knussen, Jaap van Zweden, Kenneth Montgomery, Ingo Metzmacher, Peter Eötvös, Philippe Entremont and Alexander Vedernikov.
+She has also given performances of chamber music written by composers such as Bach, Telemann, Mozart, Beethoven, Debussy, Steven Mackey and Isang Yun.